Napoleon (rapper)

 Mutah Wassin Shabazz Beale (born October 7, 1977), better known as Napoleon, is an American former rapper of Tupac's rap group Outlawz.
 He has since converted to Islam and is now a motivational speaker.

 Early life

-Beale grew up in Newark, New Jersey.
-He was raised by his Christian grandmother after his Muslim parents were murdered in their home in front of him in "an 'execution-style' slaying" when he was three.
+Beale grew up in Irvington, New Jersey.
+He was raised by his Christian grandmother after his Muslim parents were murdered in their home in front of him in “an ‘execution-style’ slaying” when he was three.

 Career

 Napoleon was a member of the Outlawz (originally "Dramacydal", subsequently "tha Outlaw Immortalz"), a hip hop group founded by rapper Tupac Shakur in late 1995 after Shakur's release from prison.
 Collectively, they were best known for their association with Shakur, coming to prominence by appearing on his Makaveli album.
 After Shakur's death in 1996, the group were co-billed on the posthumous album Still I Rise, and released their first album, Ride wit Us or Collide wit Us in 2000.
 Napoleon also appeared on their next two albums, Novakane (2001) and Neva Surrenda (2002).
 In 2006, Napoleon released his only solo album Loyalty Over Money.